top of page

 What Does A Muscle Knot Feel Like?

-Something clients refer to as muscle knots, and therapists are trying to be smarter than thou by saying: oh you mean adhesions, can actually be a million different things.
-Nonetheless, they feel like knots and we call them knot
+Clients refer to muscle knots, and therapists are trying to be wiser than thou by saying: oh, you mean adhesions can be a million different things.
+Nonetheless, they feel like knots, and we call them knot.

 What Are The Causes Of Muscle Knots?

-So, to try to explain muscle knots better, I must make it clear that there are four stressors that can induce pathology (knots!) in the muscle and surrounding connective tissue: adhesions, scar tissue formation, trigger points, inflammation, stiffness, atrophy, and ischemia.
+So, to try to explain them better, I must make it clear that four stressors can induce pathology (knots!) in the muscle and surrounding connective tissue: adhesions, scar tissue formation, trigger points, inflammation, stiffness, atrophy, and ischemia.

 1) Mechanical